codelinde/powershell-scripts/README.md

 # powershell-scripts
-Powershell scripts for various use cases in ed tech
+Powershell scripts for various use cases in ed tech and enterprise environments